mirsahib/Project-Mercury/README.md

 * Dijkstra- shortest non negative path algorithm
 * Prim - Minimum spanning tree
 * Cycle detection - Detect a cycle within a graph (this is done using DFS)
-* String Evalution - It a calculator which evaluate the result following the BODMAS rule ()
+* String Evalution - It a calculator which evaluate the result following the BODMAS rule
+* Huffman (not included as an assignment)